Exclusive: Ahead of privatization, Air India eyes bumper staff buyout

 In its heyday, Air India boasted a talent pool that newly founded airlines dipped into.

+"The government will propose a VRS scheme and we will throw their proposal in the dustbin," said J.B.
+Kadian, leader of a union that represents 8,000 non-technical Air India staff.

-Kadian said a joint forum of unions representing Air India employees will launch an "agitation" in August if the government pursues its privatization plans.
+Kadian said a joint forum of unions representing Air India employees would launch an "agitation" in August if the government pursues its privatization plans.

 On Tuesday, dozens of members of the Air Corporations Employees' Union gathered near Delhi airport holding placards and shouting slogans opposing the privatization and demanding the airline's debt be written off, marking the first protest against the government's plan.